False Memory Syndrome and Ritual Satanic Abuse

 Most hypnotists I meet rarely know the theology behind the concepts of the “repressed memory” agenda of “massive repression”, “Trauma” and “dissociation”.

 If you have the handbook handy, turn to page 334 and take a peek at “Saying Goodbye to the Abused Child: An Approach for Use with Victims of Child Abuse and Trauma” Ronald A. Havens, Ph.D. advises:

 “This metaphoric procedure is not recommended for use with borderline personality disorder or with schizophrenic patients.”

 Surely we have evolved beyond the diagnostic game and the application of a “technique” to a specific “diagnosis”?

 Turn to page 339.
-“A Fusion ritual in Treating Multiple Personality Disorder” by Richard P. Kluft, MD and continue reading on for the next few pages until you reach the checklist on page 347-348.
+“A Fusion ritual in Treating Multiple Personality Disorder” by Richard P. Kluft, MD, and continue reading on for the next few pages until you reach the checklist on pages 347-348.